A proposed bill would pay farmworkers who lost work due to dry or low-water conditions $1,000 a month for three years.

 Lea este artículo en español.

-A Democrat lawmaker from the central San Joaquin Valley wants to put cash in the hands of eligible farmworkers to help them deal with the devastation of California’s drought.
+Gov. Gavin Newsom vetoed a bill that would have put cash in the hands of eligible farmworkers to help them deal with the devastation of California’s drought.

 Part of the reason for the bill is that the agriculture industry lost over 8,000 jobs in 2021 alone due to the drought, Hurtado said.

-“This is climate change; we know this (the drought) is ongoing,” Hurtado said.
+“This is climate change; we know (the drought) is ongoing,” Hurtado said.
 “I don’t anticipate it getting better.”

 Hurtado said the state needs to create more policies that support the agricultural workforce.